apostrophecms/docs/docs/guide/piece-pages.md

 Once those template files exist, you would **add this to the `app.js` configuration** [like any other module](/guide/modules.html#setting-up-a-module).

-Before we go any further, make sure you have reviewed the [page type guide](/guide/pages.md).
-Everything there also applies to index pages and templating is mostly the same for show pages as well.
+🛑 Hold up. ✋

+You've reviewed the [page type guide](/guide/pages.md), right?
+The sections below will highlight the special features of index and show page templates.
+For general page template syntax, see that page type guide.

 ## The index page template